Are you looking for a middle school book report template? If so you are in the right place.

 This book report printable is free to print but is for personal and classroom use only.
 Scroll to the bottom of the post and add your email address to get the pdf file.

-I wanted to find a book report template we could use with any book, so I created this one.
+I wanted to find a book report form we could use with any book, so I created this one.

 When we get to high school years we will create a more detailed report.